After leading Boiling Springs' revival, Matt McNair maintains approach at Big 26 Baseball Classic

 "It not just about getting to play baseball," he said.
 "You know, the kids.
 The buddy program means a lot."

-Boiling Springs had a baseball revival of sorts this spring, winning 14 games and hosting a District 3 Class 4A quarterfinal after winning just three games the year before.
+Bolstered by the team's 10 seniors, Boiling Springs had a baseball revival of sorts in the spring, winning 14 games and hosting a District 3 Class 4A quarterfinal after winning just three games in 2022.
 The Bubblers also shared the Mid-Penn Colonial Division title with Greencastle-Antrim.

-McNair was no small part of that revival.
-Hitting from the top of the batting order, the junior posted a .425 batting average, slugging six doubles, two triples and three home runs while recording 16 RBIs, 23 runs scored and eight stolen bases.
+McNair played his part in the revival.
+Hitting at the top of the batting order, the junior posted a .425 batting average, slugging six doubles, two triples and three home runs while recording 16 RBIs, scoring 23 runs and stealing eight bases.
 McNair was named to both the All-Sentinel and Colonial All-Division First Team for his efforts.

 "I felt like my game personally really kept us in a lot of games," he said.
 "I try to be a team player and keep everybody up."

-As a team, McNair said that the goal is to win the division and make the district playoffs once again.
+As a team, McNair said that the goal is to win the division and make the district playoffs once again in 2024.
 He is also looking toward the next level.

 "I've been talking to a couple coaches," he said.
 "I'm not looking for too big of a school.
 I'm more of a low-key kind of guy.
 But whoever wants me, I'm gonna play for."

-McNair said that he'd love to play on a scholarship at the NCAA Division II level but would be open to playing at the right school at the Division III level.
+McNair said that he'd love to play on a scholarship at the NCAA Division II level but would be open to playing at the right Division III school.

 "I love to play," he said.
 "It's just keeping the dream alive."

-The Big 26 Baseball Classic will continue Sunday afternoon, as Pennsylvania looks to clinch the series.
+The Big 26 Baseball Classic will continue Sunday afternoon, as Pennsylvania looks to clinch a series win.
 First pitch is scheduled for 1:05 p.m.

 Photos: Pennsylvania, Maryland face off in 2023 Big 26 Baseball Classic